Acer × freemanii

-Acer × freemanii, Freeman maple or Freeman's maple, is a naturally occurring hybrid maple that is the result of a cross between Acer rubrum (red maple) and Acer saccharinum (silver maple).
+Acer × freemanii, Freeman's maple or Freeman maple, is a naturally occurring hybrid maple that is the result of a cross between Acer rubrum (red maple) and Acer saccharinum (silver maple).
 Wild specimens are found in eastern North America where the parent species overlap.
-The species is named for Oliver M. Freeman of the U.S. National Arboretum who hybridized A. rubrum with A. saccharinum in 1933.
+The species is named after Oliver M. Freeman of the U.S. National Arboretum who hybridized A. rubrum with A. saccharinum in 1933.
 The fall foliage is a striking orange-red.
 It has many commercially available cultivars and is frequently used as a street tree.

 Cultivars

 The cultivars are typically deliberately hybridized and selected in nurseries, not drawn from the wild specimens.
-Usually infertile (a desirable trait in cultivated maples), they have stronger branch attachments than silver maples and faster growth rates than red maples.
+Usually infertile to avoid key litter in ornamental settings, they have stronger branch attachments than silver maples and faster growth rates than red maples.